ajhenley/gitbook/creatingtables.md

 * Price (double)
 * IsInStock (true/false)

 You'll enter the SQL statement in SQL Developer.
 The SQL statement starts with CREATE TABLE followed by the table name.
 Then a set of parenthesis.
 Within the parenthesis go the fields, separated by commas.
-Along with each field name (which
+Field names can't contain spaces.
+After each field name type the data type from the list below.
+Finally, close the statement with a semi-colon.

 {%ace edit=true, lang='sql'%}
 CREATE TABLE book (